Since most home burglaries occur when thieves enter through unlocked doors

 to relock after entering the house, and can be a real hazard if your family

-must make a quick exit because of a fire.
-Some jurisdictions prohibit double-cylinder
+must make a quick exit in the event of a fire.
+Because of this risk, some

 There are several alternatives to double-cylinder locks.
 You can replace